alexandreMesle/CommandLine/README.md

 ## Deployment

-Include the project in the runnable jar file to deploy.
+Include the jarfile in the runnable jar file to deploy.

 ## How to use it